banner

 Two Major Characteristics of Ecology

 The other form of symbiosis refers to vertical relationships (i.e., upstream and downstream industry relationships) forming an industrial chain.
-This industrial chain changes its structure and the related enterprises within it as the market changes, creating a relationship of both cooperation and competition among the enterprises in the chain.
-Cooperation is aimed at forming complementary advantages in core businesses to jointly respond to the final product market and jointly produce one or several similar products; competition is aimed at dividing interests along the industrial value chain.
+This industrial chain changes its structure and the related enterprises within it according to market changes, creating a relationship of both cooperation and competition among the enterprises in the chain.
+Cooperation is aimed at forming complementary advantages in core businesses to jointly respond to the final product market and produce one or several similar products; competition is aimed at dividing interests along the industrial value chain.

 Under the layout of ecological strategy, the future test is not the ability of enterprises to fight alone, but their ability to collaborate with the entire ecosystem.
 Future market competition will resemble competition between different commercial ecosystems.

-Ecology is divided into three levels: the simplest is the ecological circle, the more complex is the ecological chain, and the ultimate ecological system is the ecological chain + ecological circle.
+Ecology is divided into three levels: the simplest is the ecological circle, the complex is the ecological chain, and the ultimate ecological system is the ecological chain + ecological circle.

 Ecological Circle